okavvada/cv/index.md

 ## Experience

 ### Lawrence Berkeley National Laboratory.
 Joint BioEnergy Institute UC Berkeley, CA _Dec.
-2017 - PRESENT_
+2017 - July 2018_
 POSTDOCTORAL RESEARCHER - GEOSPATIAL ANALYST AND SOFTWARE ENGINEER
 - Designed a decision support webtool for optimally planning the locations of bioenergy facilities in California using Python, SQL and PostGIS for the backend and javascript, flask, html and css for the frontend.
 - Developed a webtool for performing lifecycle assessments for various bioenergy crops and biofuels using Python and javascript.